| | | | | | | |

 • Serve the potato pancakes topped with sour cream and chopped green onions.

-• Side Note: Don’t crowd the pan while cooking and do not flip the pancakes too soon or they won’t develop a yummy crispy crust!
+• Side Note: Don’t crowd the pan while cooking, and don't flip the pancakes too soon, so they will develop a yummy crispy crust!

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking